What Age Should You Start Estate Planning?

 2. You can probably afford the estate plan you need.

 Hiring a lawyer is expensive, right?
 Not necessarily.
-We price our estate planning services based on how much work they require.
+We price our estate planning services for young families based on how much work they require.
 For a young person who just needs a will, we are quite affordable.
 For someone with lots of assets and in need of a complex estate plan, we charge more.
-But someone with plenty of assets can usually afford more expensive estate planning services.
+But someone with plenty of assets can usually afford more expensive family estate planning services.

 3. We can adapt your estate plan as circumstances change.